Credit card match-ups: “Chase Sapphire Reserve vs. Amex Platinum”

 You may have heard that the Amex Platinum underwent some major changes recently.
-If you haven’t, the biggest takeaways are the higher annual fee and the Uber credit.
+If you haven’t, the biggest takeaways are the higher annual fee and the Digital Entertainment Credit.

-That makes it one of the most expensive credit cards available, and basically pushes it $100 above other ultra-premium offerings, such as Chase Sapphire Reserve and Citi Prestige.
+That makes it one of the most expensive credit cards available, and pushes it about $150 above other ultra-premium offerings, such as Chase Sapphire Reserve.

 It almost seems personal, as if American Express said to Chase, “If you’re going to charge $450 for your top of the line credit card, we’re going to charge $550 because ours is superior.”

-And don’t get it twisted, this was clearly Amex’s rebuttal to the CSR, which has gained a cult following in less than a year.
+Don’t get it twisted, this was clearly Amex’s rebuttal to the CSR, which has gained a cult following in a few short years of existence.